 Even organic?
-What about goat dairy?
+What about sheep or goat milk?

 Certified organic dairy production rules mean that cows cannot be dosed with antibiotics, must be given organic feed, and raised in a more comfortable environment than conventional farms — but the cruel routine of removing young bobby calves from their mothers is still usual practice.

 Dairy calves can also still be exposed to painful procedures such as disbudding or dehorning.
 These operations, or 'animal modifications', are required to be carried out with a 'minimisation of suffering to the animal' — but the reality is that surgery without anaesthetic is not illegal, even in organic farming.